JieyuWu/ToyotaMod/OpenPilot-Customizations.md

 # Tweaks

 Serves to document various small Openpilot (OP) customizations that others have implemented for themselves in the code base.
-With each tweak, commands to apply the tweaks have been provided.
-Applying these tweaks will likely break the self-updating process, either necessitating a reinstall of the openpilot software or manual intervention.
+With each tweak, commands to apply the tweaks have been provided (for some tweaks).
+Applying these tweaks will likely break the self-updating process, either necessitating a reinstall of the openpilot software or manual intervention of resetting the repository, updating, then re-applying the patches.
+They are liable to break if the code-base significantly restructures the files as well.

 The commands are to be run while SSH'd into the Comma device.